whosonfirst/go-whosonfirst-utils/README.md

 ... and so on
 ```

-Let's imagine you wrote those results to a file called `helsinki.txt`.
+Now, let's imagine you wrote those results to a file called `helsinki.txt`.
 You can compare all the WOF IDs listed like this:

 ```
 ./bin/wof-compare -filelist helsinki.txt